 The analyses are mixed with regard to support for Hypothesis 5 (expanding member access to and incentives for preventive care through the Centennial Rewards (CR) program, and expanded member access to preventive services through the Centennial Home Visiting [CHV] Pilot Program).
 The only conclusive measure, Measure 15, which is related to the CHV program failed to support the hypothesis; however, the rates were trending favorably, so further evaluation in the Summative Report is needed to assess whether these trends continue.
-Measures evaluating the CR program, 12-14, were mixed, with one measure consistent with the hypothesis, but data and methodological limitations prevent drawing conclusions regarding the efficacy of the CR program.
+Measures evaluating the CR program, 12 -14, were generally mixed, however, one measure (measure 12), showed support for the hypothesis, but data and methodological limitations prevent drawing conclusions regarding the efficacy of the CR program.
 HSAG will work with HSD and Finity to develop more informative and robust measures for the evaluation of the program for the Summative Evaluation Report.